MegaRockLabs/cw-extra/packages/cw82/README.md

 ## Queries

-A final query message looks in the following manner
+A final query message looks in the following manner.
+ValidSignatures (in plural) and requires `multi` feature flag to be enabled

 ```rust
 pub enum QueryMsg {